KaiChen1998/GeoDiffusion/README.md

 	--output_dir work_dirs/geodiffusion_nuimages
 ```

-We also support continuing fine-tuning a pre-trained GeoDiffusion checkpoint on downstream tasks to support more geometric controls in a `textural inversion` manner by running the following example.
-We encourage reader to check here for more details.
+We also support continuing fine-tuning a pre-trained GeoDiffusion checkpoint on downstream tasks to support more geometric controls in the [Textural Inversion](https://arxiv.org/abs/2208.01618) manner by only training the newly added tokens.
+We encourage readers to check [here](https://github.com/KaiChen1998/GeoDiffusion/blob/main/train_geodiffusion.py#L455) and [here](https://github.com/KaiChen1998/GeoDiffusion/blob/main/train_geodiffusion.py#L488) for more details.

 ```bash
 # COCO-Stuff